rlaugier/gaussian_beams/README.md

 # Spectrograph radiometry study

+This work was carried out as part of the SCIFY project for the design of Hi-5.

 ## Purpose

 These notebooks are meant to provide design guidelines for the implementation re-imaging and spectroscopy at the outputs of single mode fiber waveguides (photonics).